MESKONE0722/hydra-pool/README.md

 Download the config file from [config.toml](https://github.com/256-Foundation/Hydra-Pool/blob/main/config.toml) and edit it for your addresses, donation and fee amounts as well as your bitcoin RPC ports and credentials.
-Als consider securing your server with new API Server credentials.
+Also consider securing your server with new API Server credentials.
 See [Securing Your Server](#secure).